witheve/Eve/README.md

 ### Docker

-We have a Docker container:
+Eve is also on [Docker Hub](https://hub.docker.com/r/witheve/eve/).
+You can get our container with the following command:

 ```
 docker pull witheve/eve
 ```

-**Windows Users** - Docker for Windows requires Microsoft Hyper-V, which requires Windows 10.
+Windows Users - Docker for Windows requires Microsoft Hyper-V, which requires Windows 10.
 For users of earlier Windows versions, binaries are forthcoming.

 ## Running